DDS910/Code-Game2/README.md

 - Audio System: Uses Unity's audio components to create a dynamic sound experience.

 ## Game Link
-Here is the link to try out the Fire Buster game: https://github.com/DDS910/Project-Game2 .
-Or you can also download in itch.io :
+Here is the link to try out the Fire Buster game: https://github.com/DDS910/Project-Game2 or you can also download in itch.io :

 ## Contact
 - Email : sutantodenis@gmail.com